 There are lots out there to inspire you.

-Even if a lot of things can come from your own imagination, it’s good to go find references that are similar to the ones you have in your head.
+Even if many things can come from your imagination, it’s good to go find references similar to the ones you have in your head.

 This way, it will be easier to draw those things!